426pawan/hostel_assistant_bot/README.md

 Chandigarh University

 📄 License
-This project is for educational and demonstration purposes.
+This project is intended for educational and demonstration purposes only.

+You can **copy** this entire block and **paste it directly** into your **README.md** file without worrying about formatting!
+Let me know if everything looks good now!